zsiller38/basiccad_CHS_2020-2021/README.md

 # BasicCAD
-We are creating a caster.
-There are 6 parts Base, Mount, Fork, Tire, Wheel, and AxleCollerBearing
+Our first project in engineering 1 was creating a castor.
+There where 6 parts; base, mount, fork, tire, wheel, and axelcollarbearing, as well as the final caster assembelie

+## Final Caster Assembelie

+### Description

+### Evidence

+### Image

+### Reflection

+---

 ## Base